vinyldns/vinyldns/modules/docs/src/main/tut/api/zone-model.md

 ```

 ### PTR ACL RULES WITH CIDR MASKS <a id="ptr-acl-rule"></a>
-Acl rules can be applied to specific record types and can include record masks to further narrow down which records they
+ACL rules can be applied to specific record types and can include record masks to further narrow down which records they
 apply to.
 These record masks apply to record names, but because PTR record names are part their reverse zone ip, the use of regular
 expressions for record masks are not supported.
 <br><br>